-In recent years, company administrations (in particular ‘pre-packs) have been in the ‘limelight’ due to the large number of high-profile administrations on the high street.
-This Commons briefing paper provides an outline of the main characteristics and objectives of the administration process, including ‘pre-packaged administrations’, and the distinctive role of the Administrator.
+In recent years, administration has been in the “limelight” due to the large number of high-profile administrations on the high street.
+This Commons briefing paper provides an outline of the main characteristics and objectives of the administration process, including pre-packaged administrations (known as “pre-packs”), and the distinctive role of the administrator.
 It also highlights why, in certain circumstances, administration can be an important company rescue insolvency procedure.
 This paper applies to England, Wales and Scotland.

 Commons Briefing papers SN04915

 Author: Lorraine Conway